HivemindTechnologies/scala-coding-challenge/README.md

+# Solution Notes

+Conclusion: Experimentally confirmed that using Python map() function can process json data without loading fully into memory, and is a functional programming syle.
+The map object size is independent of input file size, since map() can load items on demand.

 # Scala coding challenge - Amazon reviews

 Amazons online-shop is well known for its review system.
 Customers can write [reviews](https://www.amazon.com/Legend-Zelda-Links-Awakening-game-boy/dp/B00002ST3U?th=1#customerReviews) for products and rate them with stars from 1 to 5.
 Customer reviews themselves can be rated as helpful or not helpful by other customers.